gdtdavies/Robot_Programming/README.md

 navigation: I used LaserScan to find the distances from the walls.
 I separated the scans into three sections (left, front, and right).
 Turn left if the value to the right is too small.
 Vice-versa for turning right.
 Go forwards if nothing is close in front, otherwise reverse.
 detection: I used yolov8 to train a model on labelled screenshots from the robot's perspective.
-Then I tuned the hyperparameters using Yolo's inbuilt tune function. map placement: I got the depth value from the depth camera to get the position relative to the camera, then transformed the pose to map coordinates
+Then I tuned the hyperparameters using Yolo's inbuilt tune function. map placement: To avoid duplicate detections, it merges detections that are close.
+It publises the poses to /object_location, therefore they can be viewed in rviz.

 ## Run Locally